Mortgages for Overseas Property: UK Equity Routes and Currency Rules

 Tax Implications for UK Buyers of Overseas Property

 Tax is one of the most overlooked areas of overseas property ownership.
-UK tax residents are required to declare worldwide income on their self-assessment tax return.
-This includes any rental income received from an overseas property.
+UK tax residents are required to declare worldwide income on their self-assessment tax return, which includes any rental income received from an overseas property.

 If you sell an overseas property at a profit, you may be liable for capital gains tax in the UK.
 You may also owe local taxes in the country where the property is located, although double taxation agreements between the UK and many other countries can prevent you from being taxed twice on the same income or gain.